Telecommunications in Qatar

+Telecommunications in Qatar is the development and infrastructure of communication systems in Qatar, including telephones, broadcasting, and internet services.

 Historical development

 Satellite communications

 In 1977, Qatar commissioned its first satellite earth station, located about 35 km west of Doha, at a cost of approximately QR 20 million.
 The facility featured a 270-ton antenna linked to the Indian Ocean satellite, enabling global multi-hop communication.
 This provided capacity for 30 international telephone circuits, supported 5,000 simultaneous calls, and transmitted two color television channels.

 Telex and telephone network expansion

 An automated telex exchange was introduced in 1976, with Doha transmitting about 380,000 messages the year prior.
 In 1977, a QR 21 million expansion contract was awarded to increase Doha's central telephone exchange capacity to 16,200 lines, with construction of 11 rural exchanges.
 Once completed, the network was expected to support 30,000 lines nationwide.

 Internet

 As of 2015, there are two ISPs in Qatar: Ooredoo (formerly Q-Tel) and Vodafone Qatar.
 There were 563,800 internet users in 2009.
 The country code (top level domain) is QA.
 ADSL was launched in 2002 in Qatar by Ooredoo.
 There were 25,000 ADSL users in 2005.

 A 2015 report by the UN Broadband Commission for Sustainable Development ranked Qatar in first place among the developing countries by their respective percentage population using internet.
 The country also ranked second globally for percentage of households with internet.